 Understanding retaliation in the workplace and how to spot it is a vital first step for those who want to protect themselves and their co-workers.
-If you report that you or someone you work with is being harassed based on gender, religion, race or something else, your employer is prohibited from acting in any way against you for bringing this to their attention.
+If you report that you or someone you work with is being harassed or experiencing workplace discrimination based on gender, religion, race, or something else, your employer is prohibited from acting against you for bringing this to their attention.

 Although it’s often hard to detect if you don’t know the warning signs, retaliation can take many forms.
 It includes any action taken by your employer that negatively affects you.
-These actions can include negative performance reviews, unfavorable assignments, termination, being overlooked for promotions and more.
+These actions can consist of negative performance reviews, unfavorable assignments, termination, being overlooked for promotions, and more.

 Examples of Workplace Retaliation

 Consider this example about a fictitious employee we’ll refer to as “John” to understand workplace retaliation better.